“Rats as Big as Cats!” and Other Stories from the Wonderfully Philosophic Oscar S. Cohen

 In that time, he had two more hip surgeries, cataract surgery, two operations on his intestines, a colostomy, prostrate surgery and eventually had to start dialysis.
 His doctor calls him “a medical miracle” to still be alive.
 He was recently hospitalized for various reasons for about six months, after which time his doctor recommended nursing home placement.
 Knowing that he could no longer care for himself, Oscar agreed.
 Before he was discharged, Oliver and his daughter, Pam, helped to find a place for him in a Bohemian Home on the northwest side, where he is making a smooth adjustment.

 Despite all of his physical ailments, Oscar’s mind is crisp and sharp.
-He loves words and loves to talk, but despises small talk.
+He loves words and loves conversation, but despises small talk.
 He craves in-depth, intellectual conversations, and like his mother, Gladys, can speak on any subject—from the latest news, to Eleanor Roosevelt’s abilities to run the country during the Depression, to Shakespeare, to the national debt.
 He calls himself a “chain thinker” because “one thought leads to another and another.”
 Oscar credits his vast knowledge to reading every day on the bus back and forth to work, which, he says, was his “real education.”
 Reading, he says, “is the secret to education and the secret to writing.”

 Politically, Oscar describes himself as a liberal and doesn’t believe the current thinking that today’s problems are the result of problems in the family.
 He believes that society’s problems are caused by poor educations and the lack of discipline in today’s youth.
 He feels that “too much freedom is bad.”
 On the other hand, he thinks minds can become closed with “too many rules and regulations.
 They become warped somehow.”
 People, he says, “are only interested in following an instruction book at work and have no room for initiative or invention.”